 - You should see two fields on the screen: Access key ID and Secret access key.
 The Access Key ID and Secret Access Key you will enter into BackupBuddy when creating the Amazon S3 Remote Destination.
 You will have to click Show in order to see the Secret Access Key.
 Go to the BackupBuddy Amazon (S3) settings page and enter them in the spaces provided.
 You may want to copy them to a file on your computer so that you can enter them later.
 If you lose these you cannot get them later & will have to generate new keys.

 - Click Close to move on.

-- Click Services at the top of the page and then click S3 under Storage.
+- Click Services at the top of the page like before (refer to Step 2) and then click S3 under Storage.

 - Click Create Bucket.